First Alert Weather: Severe storms sweep across Maryland Saturday

 However, the SPC has moved its "slight risk" area for severe weather from near Harpers Ferry, West Virginia, to just North of Bowie, Maryland.
 Clearly, we need to stay weather aware through the rest of the day.

 Today's forecast high at BWI-M is 87 degrees, and humid.
-Tonight's forecast low is a humid 71.
+Tonight's forecast low is a humid 71 degrees.

-Tomorrow we are concerned about some potentially stronger storms forming.
-The Storm Prediction Center is too.
-And for tomorrow the SPC already has us in a Slight risk area for severe weather.
+Tomorrow, some potentially stronger storms may form.
+The Storm Prediction Center is tracking them.
+Also, for tomorrow the SPC already has Maryland in a slight risk area for severe weather.
 The forecast high is a humid 90 degrees.

 for more features.